Netcracker/qubership-apihub-jest-chrome-in-docker-environment/README.md

     )
     ```
     the common settings `common-it-test.jest.config.js` are described above
-6. Use paths to created jest configuration files in `scripts` section of `package.json` like is here:
+6. Use paths to created Jest configuration files in `scripts` section of `package.json` like is here:
    ```json
    {
      ...